yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-09-02-introduction.md

     <td style="white-space: normal;">
       <ul>
         <li>Assuming that all publications are of the same quality</li>
-        <li>Current ML students publishing 3 a year and most people have at least 5 papers throughout their graduate school</li>
         <li>Assumes Quantity &gt; quality when it really should be the other way round</li>
         <li>Assumes there is a specific metric of number of publications that you have to meet</li>
       </ul>